vaskocuturilo/SimpleRestService/README.md

-## This is example simple rest service
+## This is example simple rest service.

 ## Requirements:
 - Use any *object-oriented language* .
--
+- Create endpoints for user.
-- Use automation patterns like *PageObject*, *data-driven* tests, etc.
+- Create endpoints for tasks.
-- Use any testing frameworks.
+- Create automation scripts for testing.
-- provide code and clear instructions how to run it.
+- Add Report.

 **Note**: please put your code in public repository.